 “Is that?
 No!”

 Grabbing the tap in his calloused hands, Wellsey wrenched it into the off position.
 Still the water came.
 He looked at his coworkers for assistance.
-Fiona merely goggled at it and hopped from one foot to another.
+Fiona merely goggled at the tap and hopped from one foot to another.
 Axel stared at the flowing water, nothing on his face but confusion.
 Okay.
-If a genius like Axel couldn't figure it out, that didn’t leave Wellsey much hope.
+If a genius like Axel couldn't figure it out, that didn’t leave Wellsey much

 Wellsey tried again.
 He slowly turned the tap on, then manfully wrenched it closed.
-It would not budge.
-The customer was still there, so he bit down on a mouthful of curses before they left his lips.
+The flow of the water did not alter.
+The customer was still there, so Wellsey bit down on a mouthful of curses before they left his lips.
 He tried again.
 Nothing.